4teamwork/ftw.manager/README.rst

-options:
+Options:
   --version             show program's version number and exit -h, --help            show this help message and exit -f FINDLINKS, --find-links=FINDLINKS
                         additional URL(s) to search for packages --ignore-warning      Ignore the warning not to use site-package insetallation.

 ftw setup
 =========
-usage: ftw setup
+Usage: ftw setup
     Command name:     setup

     Setup the ftw.manager command.